-It is expected that about 10 subjects will receive C34-CXCR4 modified T-cells as part of this research study at the Hospital of the University of Pennsylvania.
+It is expected that about 9 participants will receive C34-CXCR4-modified CD4+ T-cells as part of this research study at the Hospital of the University of Pennsylvania.

 Active participation in this research study is expected to last approximately 1 year.
 After the completion of the study you will be asked to participate in a long-term follow-up study where your health will be monitored for up to 15 years after T cell infusion.